 The coronavirus has wreaked havoc on thousands of businesses.
-And with the federal government’s financial initiatives set to finish in September, many are wondering how they will survive without this assistance.
+And with the federal government’s financial initiatives tapering out from September (until March 2021), many are wondering how they will survive without this assistance.
 A key business commentator has suggested one strategy is to reinvent your business.

 Bill Lang is a business educator, coach and adviser, and executive director of Small Business Australia.
 At the recent Jirsch Sutherland webinar: Small business survival beyond COVID, he discussed steps businesses could take to ensure they survive the current crisis and reach the other side, including reinventing themselves and seeking new opportunities.